INSTALLING PYTHON PACKAGES

 sudo apt-get remove python3-rpi.gpio

-or completely remove with --purge:
+or completely remove with

-sudo apt-get remove python3-rpi.gpio --purge
+:sudo apt-get remove python3-rpi.gpio --purge

 PIP

 Not all Python packages are available in the Raspbian archives, and those that are can sometimes be out of date.
 If you can't find a suitable version in the Raspbian archives you can install packages from the Python Package Index (also known as PyPI).
-To do so, use the pip tool.
+To do so, use the

-First install pip with apt.
+First install

-sudo apt-get install python3-pip
+.sudo apt-get install python3-pip

 or the Python 2 version: